osoco/set-square/README.md

 The main idea was borrowed from wking's tool, and was adapted to be as simple to use as possible.

+# Motivation

+This tool allows building Docker images from Dockerfile templates.
+It relies upon ```envsubst```, so fear not: it doesn't convert Dockerfiles into Turing machines.
+It focuses exclusively on allow using variable placeholders which get resolved *at build time*.

+If you build your own images for third-party services such us Tomcat, MariaDB, RabbitMQ, etc., and the only difference from the image's point of view is the version of the package it bundles, then *set-square* alleviates you from the hassle of maintaining the different dockerfiles.

+*set-square* uses [dry-wit](https://github.com/rydnr/dry-wit), so it supports default values for variables.
+The user can easily choose which variables to override, and which don't.

 # Installation

     git clone --recurse-submodules https://github.com/rydnr/set-square
     cd set-square
     git submodules init
     git submodules update

-# Usage
+# Example

-Implement your image's dockerfile with no imposed restrictions.
-For example, let's say you want to implement your own PostgreSQL image, based on the official Dockerfile (available in github: https://github.com/docker-library/docs/tree/master/postgres).
+Let's say you want to implement your own PostgreSQL image, based on the official Dockerfile ([available in github](https://github.com/docker-library/docs/tree/master/postgres).

     # vim:set ft=dockerfile:
     FROM debian:jessie